Funding Opportunities for Graduate Students

 Deadline: April 1 (every year)

 The Robert F. and Jean E. Holtz Center for Science & Technology Studies offers a program of top-up fellowships for continuing graduate students with research interests in the field of science and technology studies, broadly construed.
-Each award totals $4000, distributed in $2000 increments at the start of the 2024-25 and of the 2025-26 academic years.
-Up to six awards will be offered.
+Each award totals $4000, distributed in $2000 increments at the start of the subsequent two academic years.

 These awards are open to graduate students in good standing in any UW-Madison graduate program.
 Students who accept these awards are expected to attend the Holtz Center lunch seminar series and other events, and are encouraged to take the introductory graduate seminar, STS 901.